A heat-sealing iron is the only specialized tool you’ll need to make a DIY Packraft. (Learn about the DIY Packraft heat-sealing technique here.)

 I have tried several other heat-sealing devices.
-The tools I have used that work for me are:
+First, the tools I have used that work are, in order of preference from most preferred at the top to least preferred at the bottom:

 - Coverite Black Baron Heat Sealing Iron